MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 // res27: scodec.Attempt[scodec.bits.BitVector] = Successful(BitVector(26 bits, 0x0a82c20))
 ```

 Now we've got it.
-Even negative deltas can now be stored very efficient using varints.
+Even negative deltas can now be stored very efficiently using varints.
 We did increase
 the minimum size from 24 to 26 bits with our two bits as negative indicators, but we decreased the overall
 storage needed for up and down movements.
 Expecting evenly distributed up and down moves, we decreased
 our average storage space from 77 bits (26 bits for positives and 128 bits for negatives) down to just 26 bits!